proconsule/NXMilk/README.md

 ----
 - Many milkdrop presets to use https://github.com/projectM-visualizer/presets-cream-of-the-crop

-Library used in this project
+Libraies used in this project
 -----
 - FFMpeg https://ffmpeg.org/
 - ImGui https://github.com/ocornut/imgui